usenocturne/nocturne/README.md

 ### Setting up Nocturne UI

-Follow the steps as described [here](https://github.com/usenocturne/nocturne-ui?tab=readme-ov-file#spotify-developer-setup) to finish the setup of Nocturne.
+Follow the steps as described [here](https://github.com/usenocturne/nocturne-ui?tab=readme-ov-file#spotify-developer-setup), scan the QR code, enter the Client ID and Client Secret, and log into Spotify to finish the setting up Nocturne.

 ## Troubleshooting